About Ed Friendly

 One day Ed went to check on his teenage daughter Brooke who was at home in bed with a cold.
 He noticed that she was reading one of the Little House books and asked her why she was reading something that her mother had already read to her as a child.
 Brooke explained that she re-read all eight of the books every year and asked if he would get her the ninth book, which had just been published.
 Her passion for these books struck a chord with him and he decided to take one of the books with him on a business trip to New York.

 In his memoir, he describes how he bought a Time magazine and hid the book inside of it, so that no one would know he was reading a children’s book!
-When the plane landed, he had finished the book and immediately called his attorney to find out if the rights were available.
+He read the book on the flight and when the plane landed immediately called his attorney to find out if the rights were available.

-Ed then engaged writer Blanche Hanalis to write a script for a pilot.
-They worked together over the course of two months to get it right.
+Ed then engaged a talented writer named Blanche Hanalis to write a script for a pilot.
+They worked together closely over the course of two months to get it right and be as faithful as possible to Wilder’s novel.
+In his memoir, Ed describes how much he enjoyed the collaboration with Blanche.
 During that time Ed had conversations with all three television networks, but none expressed interest – they said it was “out of fashion and too soft a property.”

 Enter Michael Landon.
 Ed and Natalie had seen a Bonanza episode that Michael had directed called “The Wish”.
-Ed decided to call Michael to let him know that he had a script that he would like him to direct.
+Ed decided to call Michael to let him know that he had a script that he wanted him to direct.
 He sent Michael the script in the early afternoon and by the late afternoon received a call from Michael asking if he could come by and talk about it.
-Michael said he loved the script and not only wanted to direct it, but also play the role of Pa Ingalls.
+Michael said he loved the script and not only wanted to direct it, but also play the role of Charles Ingalls (“Pa”).
 Michael had an exclusive contract with NBC as an actor and a director.

 Casting Melissa Gilbert